 5. Baking Soda and Vinegar

 When you were a kid, did you ever conduct a mini volcanic science experiment of mixing baking soda and vinegar?
 When the two come into contact, an amazing chemical reaction occurs.

 The fresh, citrusy scent of lemon leaves any kitchen smelling like a spring breeze.
-The odor trapping qualities of baking soda mixed with the antibacterial properties of lemon can defunk a nasty sink.
+The odor trapping qualities of baking soda mixed with the antibacterial properties of lemon juice can defunk a stinky sink.